matrix-org/synapse/docs/workers.md

 As of Synapse v1.13.0, it is possible to configure Synapse to send replication via a [Redis pub/sub channel](https://redis.io/topics/pubsub), and is now the recommended way of configuring replication.
-This is an alternative to the old direct TCP connections to the master: rather than all the workers connecting to the master, all the workers and the master connect to Redis, which relays replication commands between processes.
-This can give a significant cpu saving on the master and will be a prerequisite for upcoming performance improvements.
+This is an alternative to the old direct TCP connections to the main process: rather than all the workers connecting to the main process, all the workers and the main process connect to Redis, which relays replication commands between processes.
+This can give a significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.

 ## Configuration